JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters.rst

 - :code:`RHCheck_PressInitThresh`: Pressure below which O-B mean is calculated (default 500.0 Pa).

 - :code:`RHCheck_TempThresh`: Minimum temperature threshold for accumulating an error counter (default 250.0 K).

 :ref:`Back to overview of profile consistency checks <profconcheck_overview>`

+.. _profconcheck_time:

+Time check
+^^^^^^^^^^

+**Operation**

+This check flags any observations whose time of measurement lies outside the assimilation window.
+The time check also optionally rejects wind values whose observation pressure is within :code:`TimeCheck_SondeLaunchWindRej` of the surface pressure.

+**Summary of yaml parameters**

+- :code:`ModelLevels`: Governs whether the observations have been averaged onto model levels.

+- :code:`TimeCheck_SondeLaunchWindRej`: Observations are rejected if they differ from the surface pressure by less than this value.
+Assuming an ascent rate of 5 m/s, 10 hPa corresponds to around 20 s of flight time.
+Using a pressure difference enables all sonde reports to be dealt with.
+(Default: 0.0 hPa, i.e. no rejection is performed).

+:ref:`Back to overview of profile consistency checks <profconcheck_overview>`

+.. _profconcheck_background:

+BackgroundX checks
+^^^^^^^^^^^^^^^^^^

+**Operation**

+The BackgroundX checks, where X is GeopotentialHeight, RelativeHumidity, Temperature or WindSpeed, use a Bayesian method to update the probability of gross error (PGE) for the relevant set of observations.
+Each observation must have previously been assigned a value of PGE in order for these checks to be used; this value could, for example, be taken from a stationlist.
+This PGE is updated with the method detailed below and is used in further filters such as the Buddy check.
+In addition to updating the PGE, various QC flags are set by each check.

+The Bayesian background checks all operate in a similar manner.
+Firstly, the probability density of 'bad' observations is set.
+Such observations are in gross error, and are assumed to have a uniform probability of taking any climatologically reasonable value.
+Secondly, for some variables, the observation and background errors are increased to reflect additional sources of error which may be present.
+Finally the PGE calculation routine is called.
+Some of the modifications to the errors, and to the PGE within the Bayesian calculation, are only performed if the values in a profile have been averaged onto model levels.
+This is signified by the filter parameter :code:`ModelLevels` being equal to true.

+The errors and PGEs are modified as follows for each variable:

+- Geopotential height: the background errors and probability density of bad observations are initialised from the arrays :code:`BkCheck_zBkgErrs` and :code:`BkCheck_zBadPGEs` respectively.
+The value taken from each array depends on where the observed pressure lies in the array :code:`BkCheck_PlevelThresholds`.
+- Relative humidity: the probability density of bad observations is set to :code:`BkCheck_PdBad_rh`.
+The background and observation error values are multiplied by the square root of two in order to account for long-tailed error distributions.
+The maximum combined observation and background error variance passed to the Bayesian PGE update is set to the value :code:`BkCheck_ErrVarMax_rh`.
+- Temperature: the probability density of bad observations is set to :code:`BkCheck_PdBad_t`.
+The observation errors above a certain pressure threshold ('Psplit') are scaled in order to account for extra representivity error.
+The value of Psplit depends on whether the observation is in the tropics, defined as the region with absolute latitude less than :code:`options_.BkCheck_Psplit_latitude_tropics` degrees.
+If the observation is in the tropics, Psplit is set to :code:`BkCheck_Psplit_tropics`; otherwise it is :code:`BkCheck_Psplit_extratropics`.
+The error inflation for pressures less than or equal to Psplit is set to :code:`BkCheck_ErrorInflationBelowPsplit` and :code:`BkCheck_ErrorInflationAbovePsplit` otherwise.
+The observation PGE is modified if the observation was previously flagged in the UnstableLayer, Interpolation or Hydrostatic checks.
+- Wind speed: the probability density of bad observations is set to :code:`BkCheck_PdBad_uv`.
+The observation PGE is modified if observation was previously flagged in the Interpolation check.

+The PGE update then proceeds as follows.
+Firstly the probability of the difference between the observed and background values is calculated, assuming the difference follows a normal distribution with variance equal to the combined observation and background error variance.
+The wind speed components (u and v) are treated together, so a two-dimensional probability density is formed in that case.
+The PGE is then weighted by this calculated probability and also by the probability that the observation is bad.
+The updated PGE can be passed to the Buddy check if desired.

+The PGE update code is located in a UFO utility function, enabling it to be used by multiple UFO filters.
+All of the configurable parameters used in the utility function are prefixed with :code:`PGE_` and are defined in the section below.
+Further details of the Bayesian update method can be found in Ingleby, N.B. and Lorenc, A.C.
+(1993), Bayesian quality control using multivariate normal distributions.
+Q.J.R.
+Meteorol.
+Soc., 119: 1195-1225. https://doi.org/10.1002/qj.49711951316

+**Summary of yaml parameters**

+- :code:`ModelLevels`: Governs whether the observations have been averaged onto model levels.

+- :code:`BkCheck_PdBad_t`: Probability density of bad observations for T (default: 0.05).

+- :code:`BkCheck_PdBad_rh`: Probability density of bad observations for RH (default: 0.05).

+- :code:`BkCheck_PdBad_uv`: Probability density of bad observations for u and v (default: 0.001).

+- :code:`BkCheck_Psplit_latitude_tropics`: Observations with a latitude smaller than this value (both N and S) are taken to be in the tropics (default: 30 degrees).

+- :code:`BkCheck_Psplit_extratropics`: Pressure threshold above which extra representivity error occurs in extratropics (default: 50000 Pa).

+- :code:`BkCheck_Psplit_tropics`: Pressure threshold above which extra representivity error occurs in tropics (default: 10000 Pa).

+- :code:`BkCheck_ErrorInflationBelowPsplit`: Error inflation factor below Psplit (default value: 1.0).

+- :code:`BkCheck_ErrorInflationAbovePsplit`: Error inflation factor above Psplit (default value: 1.0).

+- :code:`BkCheck_ErrVarMax_rh`: Maximum combined observation and background error variance for RH (default: 500.0 per 10000).

+- :code:`BkCheck_PlevelThresholds`: Pressure thresholds for setting geopotential height background errors and bad observation PGE.
+This vector must be the same length as :code:`BkCheck_zBkgErrs` and :code:`BkCheck_zBadPGEs` (default: [1000.0, 500.0, 100.0, 50.0, 10.0, 5.0, 1.0, 0.0] hPa).

+- :code:`BkCheck_zBkgErrs`: List of geopotential height background errors that are assigned based on pressure.
+This vector must be the same length as :code:`BkCheck_PlevelThresholds` and :code:`BkCheck_zBadPGEs` (default: [10.0, 10.0, 10.0, 10.0, 10.0, 10.0, 10.0, 10.0] m).

+- :code:`BkCheck_zBadPGEs`: List of geopotential height PGEs for bad observations that are assigned based on pressure.
+This vector must be the same length as :code:`BkCheck_PlevelThresholds` and :code:`BkCheck_zBkgErrs` (default: [0.01, 0.01, 0.01, 0.01, 0.01, 0.01, 0.01, 0.01]).

+- :code:`PGE_ExpArgMax`: Maximum value of exponent in background QC (default 80.0).
+This could be changed depending upon the machine precision.

+- :code:`PGE_PGECrit`: PGE rejection limit (default 0.1).
+Observations with values of PGE above this threshold are flagged.

+- :code:`PGE_ObErrMult`: Multiplication factor for observation errors (default 1.0).

+- :code:`PGE_BkgErrMult`: Multiplication factor for background errors (default 1.0).

+- :code:`PGE_SDiffCrit`: Threshold for (squared observation minus background difference) / (error variance) (default 100.0).
+Observations with values larger than this threshold are flagged.
+This is only performed if the observations have been averaged onto model levels.

+:ref:`Back to overview of profile consistency checks <profconcheck_overview>`

+.. _profconcheck_permrej:

+PermanentReject check
+^^^^^^^^^^^^^^^^^^^^^

+**Operation**

+This check permanently rejects observations that have previously been flagged as failing by another check.

+**Summary of yaml parameters**

+- :code:`ModelLevels`: Governs whether the observations have been averaged onto model levels.

+:ref:`Back to overview of profile consistency checks <profconcheck_overview>`

+.. _profconcheck_sondeflags:

+SondeFlags check
+^^^^^^^^^^^^^^^^

+**Operation**

+This check accounts for any QC flags that were assigned to the sonde data prior to UFO being run.
+These QC flags may be (e.g.) standard WMO designations.

+**Summary of yaml parameters**

+There are no configurable parameters for this check.

+:ref:`Back to overview of profile consistency checks <profconcheck_overview>`

+.. _profconcheck_winproflags:

+WindProfilerFlags check
+^^^^^^^^^^^^^^^^^^^^^^^

+**Operation**

+This check accounts for any QC flags that were assigned to the wind profiler data prior to UFO being run.

+**Summary of yaml parameters**

+There are no configurable parameters for this check.

+:ref:`Back to overview of profile consistency checks <profconcheck_overview>`

+.. _profconcheck_pressure:

+Pressure calculation
+^^^^^^^^^^^^^^^^^^^^

+**Operation**

+This routine calculates profile pressures if they are have not been measured (or were measured but are potentially inaccurate).
+Firstly the model heights are computed from the orography and the terrain-following height coordinate.
+The model heights are used together with the observation heights and model pressures to interpolate (or extrapolate) values of the observed pressures.

+**Summary of yaml parameters**

+The default values of these parameters are suitable for the UM.

+- :code:`zModelTop`: Height of the upper boundary of the highest model layer.

+- :code:`firstConstantRhoLevel`: First model rho level at which there is no geographical variation in the height.

+- :code:`etaTheta`: Values of terrain-following height coordinate (eta) on theta levels.

+- :code:`etaRho`: Value of terrain-following height coordinate (eta) on rho levels.

+:ref:`Back to overview of profile consistency checks <profconcheck_overview>`